MaeganW/Learning-React/README.txt

 ---- JAVASCRIPT VARIABLES INSIDE JSX ----

-!!they must be reference by a pair of {}
+!!they must be referenced by a pair of {}

 EXAMPLE: